EmilDohne/PhotoshopAPI/docs/doxygen/index.rst

 Python Wrapper
 ==============

-The PhotoshopAPI comes with fully fledged Python bindings which can be simply installed using
+The PhotoshopAPI comes with Python bindings which can be installed using

 .. code-block:: none

 	$ py -m pip install PhotoshopAPI

 alternatively the wheels can be downloaded from the Releases page.
-For examples on how to use the python bindings please refer to the Python Bindings section or check out the PhotoshopExamples/ directory on the github page which includes fully fledged python examples.
+For examples on how to use the python bindings please refer to :ref:`examples` or :ref:`bindings`

 Quickstart
 ==========